-Renaissance to Goya – Prints and Drawings Made in Spain
+Renaissance to Goya: Prints and Drawings Made in Spain at the British Museum

 Now into its last few days, Renaissance to Goya: Prints and Drawings Made in Spain is the British Museum’s first exhibition dedicated exclusively to art from Spain, covering three centuries from the 1500s to the life and works of Francisco de Goya (1746-1828).
 The exhibition includes many pieces from the museum’s vast collection, some of which have never before been on display.
 It offers the rare opportunity to watch a culture evolve and react, from Spain’s golden age (a time of new development and progress in the arts) to the Napoleonic invasion (1808-14) and the famine of Madrid that followed.